MoonPoet/xaprb-src/content/blog/2014/on-focus.md

 If you're a manager, it can be difficult to help your team stay focused, because you need to coach them through their natural impatience and discouragement without demotivating them.
 This is no easy thing, but nobody said management is easy.

 Although it's true that [focus starts with saying no](http://www.paperplanes.de/2014/6/2/focus-starts-by-saying-no.html), say it carefully.
 Someone who has a good idea that is struck down can easily take it personally, especially if the idea was rejected ingraciously.
 It helps to put the emphasis on the idea and not the person.
-It also helps to take the emphasis *away* from the idea and draw it back towards the work in progress, and the outcome you're working for --- to redirect the conversation into a "yes" for something else, instead of saying "no" to the idea itself.
+It also helps to take the emphasis *away* from the idea and draw it back towards the work in progress, and the outcome you're working for---to redirect the conversation into a "yes" for something else, instead of saying "no" to the idea itself.

 Another suggestion is to avoid saying "no" and to say "yes, later" instead.
 This is itself a way of focusing.